Professional logo designers design custom logos by following these steps:

 - Constructing a design brief

 A design brief is a document that is made by the designer and filled by the client and it contains some questions regarding the clients’ wishes for the logo design.
 It takes a significant amount of time to fill in the document and the more detailed the answers are, the better the designer will be able to design the custom logo.
 It is not important for the design brief to be in the form of a questionnaire; it can be in the form of an email, a call or a discussion in person between the designer and the business owner.
-The reason for this design brief is so that the designer can begin the initial designing process and got to know what the client wants in his logo design.
 The design brief that is made usually contains questions regarding the clients’ company and what it is about.
 It also contains questions about the company’s customers and what they do for them.
 If the client has a logo already and wants to replace it, there will be questions about what he doesn’t like from the current logo and why he wants to replace it; if he doesn’t have a logo, there will be questions about what he wants his logo to look like, what image and message he wants to promote through his brand and its logo and what ideas inspired him.

 After the designer has gotten sufficient information about the client and his company, the next step is for the client to conduct research on that company.
 If the company has been founded recently, then there is not much research to conduct but otherwise, it is important to do so because even if the client has already discussed about his company with the designer, there can be many things that the client himself does not know about his company.
 Like, for example, if the company is not too popular with the audience and the company owner doesn’t know why, it might be helpful if you look at it from an outsider’s point of view.
 This way the designer can get an idea of what a person or a customer thinks of the company by putting himself in their shoes.
 The second topic that the designer should research on is the competitors of that company.
 What type of logo do the competitors have and what type of branding techniques are they using?
 The designer will find the answers to these questions through his research and takes notes on the current trends of logos and the things that should be avoided.